 The Systemic Lens:

-Dr. Judith Herman, MD, psychiatrist and professor at Harvard Medical School and author of Trauma and Recovery, notes that “the subordination of women creates the social conditions under which traumatic events are most likely to occur and in which their aftermath is most likely to be ignored.”
+Judith Herman, MD, Clinical Professor of Psychiatry at Harvard Medical School and Cambridge Health Alliance and author of Trauma and Recovery, notes that “the subordination of women creates the social conditions under which traumatic events are most likely to occur and in which their aftermath is most likely to be ignored.”
 While Herman is speaking broadly about trauma, the point applies here: women raised by narcissistic parents often internalize the message that their relational pain is their problem, their failure, their wound to manage alone.

 What Healing Looks Like in Relationships